Kate Middleton Details Her College Days as a Photography Student in a Rare Letter

-Before Kate Middleton was Catherine, Duchess of Cambridge, mother of Prince George and Prince Charlotte, and wife to Prince William, she was a college student at the University of St. Andrews.
+Before Kate Middleton was Catherine, Duchess of Cambridge, mother of Prince George, Prince Charlotte and Prince Louis, and wife to Prince William, she was a college student at the University of St. Andrews.

-It's the pre-spotlight part of her life that fans often forget about, but Middleton is here to remind everyone in a rare letter.
+It's the pre-spotlight part of her life that fans often forget about, but Middleton reminded everyone in a rare letter, published earlier this year in February.

 The royal wrote the foreword for an upcoming National Portrait Gallery exhibition of photography called Victorian Giants: The Birth of Art Photography, and in it, she describes what she enjoyed as a young photography student, and what she thinks about childhood.